-Greg Williams, now in his eighth season at his alma mater, has led the Owls to two consecutive postseason appearances.
-A product of Rice's Hanszen College, he has led Rice to two C-USA title games and four postseason appearances in 2006, 2007, 2011 and 2012.
+Greg Williams, enters his ninth season (2012-13) at his alma mater, having led the Owls to four postseason appearances.
+A product of Rice's Hanszen College, he has led Rice to two C-USA title games, and four finishes in the top four of C-USA.

-In 2008, the Owls tallied a 14-18 record last after playing nine games without Valeriya Berezhynska, who was C-USA's top scorer and rebounder in conference games.
-Berezhynska tallied the program's first career triple-double during a nationally-televised contest at Tulane, was selected by the WNBA's Detroit Shock in April of 2009 and is currently playing professionally.
+In 2007-08, the Owls tallied a 14-18 record, and a 6-10 conference mark, after playing the first eight conference games (1-7) without Valeriya Berezhynska, who was C-USA's top scorer and rebounder in conference games.
+Berezhynska tallied the program's first career triple-double during a nationally-televised contest at Tulane, was selected by the WNBA's Detroit Shock in April of 2009.

 As a player, Williams was a three-year letterman for the Owls under coach Don Knodel in 1967-69, earning all-Southwest Conference honors and the league's Co-MVP in 1969.
 After receiving his Rice degree in physical education in 1970, he immediately joined the men's staff under Knodel, helping the Owls to the 1970 SWC championship as a student coach.

 After six seasons as an assistant coach and two years in private business, Williams rejoined Knodel as an assistant coach with the Houston Angels in the Women's Professional Basketball League.
 In the league's first year (1978-79), the Angels won the league title and Knodel was named Coach of the Year.

 Williams got his first head coaching position in 1980 with the WBL's Dallas Diamonds, earning the league's Coach of the Year honors in 1981 after leading the team to a runner-up finish.
 His Diamonds featured legendary Nancy Lieberman and outdrew the NBA's Dallas Mavericks during the WBL Championship series.